0xErebos/apple-pay-prank/README.md

 # Apple Pay Prank Page

 This is a simple prank page that **simulates an Apple Pay payment confirmation**.
-When you press the **“Receive Payment”** button, it plays the Apple Pay chime and displays a realistic-looking payment received message — just for fun.
+When you press the **“Receive Payment”** button, it plays the Apple Pay chime and displays a realistic-looking payment received message it's just for fun.

 > ⚠️ **Important:** This is NOT real Apple Pay.
 This doesn't charge anyone or process any actual transactions.
 It’s just a joke.